drduh/YubiKey-Guide/README.md

 gpg --recv $KEY_ID
 ```

-The validity of the GnuPG identity will be extended, allowing it to be used again for encryption and signature operations.
+The validity of the GnuPG identity will be extended, enabling encryption and signature operations.

 The SSH public key does **not** need to be updated on remote hosts.